muthusathya1/myDSALearning/README.md

 # myDSALearning
-##  Number of Digit One
+##   Single Number III

 Problem Description

-Given an integer A, find and return the total number of digit 1 appearing in all non-negative integers less than or equal to A.
+Given an array of positive integers A, two integers appear only once, and all the other integers appear twice.
+Find the two integers that appear only once.

+Note: Return the two numbers in ascending order.

 Problem Constraints

+    2 <= |A| <= 100000
-    0 <= A <= 109
+    1 <= A[i] <= 109

 Input Format

-    The only argument given is the integer A.
+The first argument is an array of integers of size N.

 Output Format

-    Return the total number of digit 1 appearing in all non-negative integers less than or equal to A.
+Return an array of two integers that appear only once.